rachidfrex/Blogging-Website/README.md

 # Modern Blog Website

-A responsive and feature-rich blogging platform built with React and Firebase, offering a seamless experience for content creators and readers alike.
+A responsive and feature-rich blogging platform built with Node.js, Express, and MongoDB, offering a seamless experience for content creators and readers alike.

 <img src="projectImage\home-page.png">
 ## Features